 Differential privacy is a hugely complex and technical statistical process; an explanation of all of its components is beyond the scope of this brief.
 But one aspect of differential privacy is critical to understand for purposes of this litigation: invariants.
-Invariants are data held constant-or unobscured by "statistical noise," supra n.4-when the remainder of the data is subject to noise infusion as part of disclosure avoidance.
-For technical statistical reasons described in detail in Dr. Abowd's declaration, see Second Abowd Decl. ¶ 58 & n.50, invariants must be limited in order to protect the integrity of the disclosure avoidance system.
+Invariants are data held constant when applying statistical noise.
+Invariants defeat privacy protections and must be limited in order to protect the integrity of the disclosure avoidance system as a whole.
 Id. ¶ 56.

-In designing the requirements for the 2020 Census Disclosure Avoidance System (DAS), the Census Bureau set certain numbers as invariant, meaning it would report these numbers unobscured by statistical noise.
+In designing the requirements for the 2020 Census Disclosure Avoidance System (DAS) the Census Bureau set certain numbers as invariant, meaning it would report these numbers unobscured by statistical noise.
 Id. ¶ 57.
 The invariants set for the 2020 Census are the state level population totals (the "apportionment totals" reported to the President as required by 13 U.S.C. § 141(b)), the block-level housing unit counts, and block-level occupied group quarters counts by type.
+Group quarters are defined as "places where people live or stay in a group living arrangement that is owned or managed by an organization providing housing and/or services for the residents.
+Group quarters differ from typical household living arrangements because the people living in them are usually not related to one another.
+Group quarters include such places as college residence halls, residential treatment centers, skilled nursing facilities, group homes, military barracks, prisons, and worker dormitories."
+Abowd Decl. ¶ 63.
 Neither the block-level housing unit nor the block-level group quarters counts that have been set as invariant include population data; they are counts of addresses.
 The Census Bureau did not set as invariant any other totals, including the group quarters population totals Fair Lines seeks.
-Second Abowd Decl. ¶ 57.
+Abowd Decl. ¶ 57.

-The Census Bureau has already evaluated the impact of the existing invariants on the stability of the DAS and the confidentiality of the data, and has accounted for those impacts in the approved DAS settings and privacy-loss budget5 allocation for production of the redistricting data (formally, the 2020 Census P.L.
+The Census Bureau has already evaluated the impact of the existing invariants on the stability of the DAS and the confidentiality of the data, and has accounted for those impacts in the approved DAS settings and privacy-loss budget6 allocation for production of the redistricting data (formally, the 2020 Census P.L.
 94-171 Redistricting Data Summary Files).
 Id. ¶ 60.
-The privacy-loss budget serves as a promise to data subjects that attackers bent on re-identification and/or reconstruction will be limited to a certain amount of information about them through publicly released data.
-It balances statistical accuracy and confidentiality.
-Id. ¶ 58 & n.50.
-The inclusion of additional, as-yet unaccounted for invariants-e.g., in the form of the forced disclosure of unobscured data-would undermine the sensitive balance the Census Bureau has drawn, essentially rendering the resulting privacy guarantee represented by the privacy-loss budget allocation meaningless, and would subject census respondents to additional privacy risk antithetical to Title 13's confidentiality provisions.
-Id. ¶ 60.
+The inclusion of additional invariants (that is, publication of additional data without privacy protections) would undermine this accounting, would render the resulting privacy guarantee represented by the privacy-loss budget allocation meaningless, and would subject census respondents to additional privacy risk.
+Id.